-Upon approval, your spouse may enter the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.
+Upon approval, the foreign-born spouse may enter the U.S. on an immigrant visa, at which time they become a U.S. lawful permanent resident.
 (The actual green card arrives some weeks later, by mail, after you pay the immigrant fee to USCIS for green card production.)

 Although the U.S. has a few consulates in the United Kingdom, only the one in London handles immigrant and fiancé (K-1) visas.
 You will be given instructions (and eventually, an appointment notice) when your case is transferred to the consulate in London.
 You can check its website for information on the process for applying for an immigrant visa.

 If your spouse happens to be living in a country other than the United Kingdom, the consulate there would likely be the one to handle the case.